V-Santhosh/Elevate_Labs/Task 2/README.md

-Performed DDL AND DML queries.
+1. Performed DDL AND DML queries.

+Tool Used:
+DB Fiddle

 With Null values: